ascentiz/open-unit-docs/docs/index.md

 # BodyOS

-**BodyOS** is a Python SDK for developers working with the Ascentiz exoskeleton platform.
+**BodyOS** is a Python/C++ SDK for developers working with the Ascentiz exoskeleton platform.
 It is distributed as a `.whl` package, not as a complete operating system.

 It is designed for teams that need a credible path from hardware integration to applied robotics research: